 Stephen Wunker, Managing Director and US Office Head

-As a specialist in new markets, Stephen Wunker combines world-class strategy consulting and entrepreneurial skills.
-He is the author of Capturing New Markets: How Smart Companies Create Opportunities Others Don't, named one of the five Best Business Books of 2011, as well as co-author of the forthcoming Jobs to be Done: A Roadmap for Customer Centered Innovation (Amacom, 2016).
+Stephen Wunker combines world-class strategy consulting and entrepreneurial skills.
+He is the author of Capturing New Markets: How Smart Companies Create Opportunities Others Don't, named one of the five Best Business Books of 2011, as well as co-author of Jobs to be Done: A Roadmap for Customer Centered Innovation, which was one of four finalists for Best General Business Book of 2016.
 Steve has a long track record of creating successful ventures for his own companies and on behalf of clients.

-As an entrepreneur and corporate venturer, Steve co-founded Yowzit, the leading site for ratings and reviews in Africa and India.
+As an entrepreneur and corporate venturer, Steve co-founded Yowzit, one of Africa's leading sites for ratings and reviews.
 Previously, he was Managing Director of Celpay, a mobile commerce start-up created by the pan-African cellular network Celtel.
 It was sold to the South African financial services group First Rand.
 He also served as Celtel’s Business Development Director prior to the company being sold to Zain of Kuwait.
 Additionally, he was CEO of Brainstorm, a developer of mobile software that acquired a start-up he founded, Saverfone.
-In that capacity he co-founded what is now the global Mobile Marketing Association.
-He was also responsible for taking the British electronics firm Psion into the cellphone market, where through Psion’s collaboration with Motorola he led development of one of the world’s first smartphones, and in a venture with Ericsson he brought to market the world’s first mobile Internet device outside Japan.
+In that capacity he co-founded what is now the global Mobile Marketing Association, which has been a key institution in preventing the spread of SMS-based spam.
+He also led the team at Britain's Psion PLC which, in conjunction with Motorola and Ericsson, developed one of the world's first smartphones.

 Steve has an MBA from Harvard Business School, a Master’s of Public Administration from Columbia University, and a BA cum laude from Princeton University.
 He has lived in the US, UK, Netherlands, Japan, Ecuador, and Zambia.